lfoy7/Driverpasss-portfolio-/README.md

 # Driverpasss-portfolio-
-Portfolio submission for SNHU System Analysis and Design course.
+This repository is part of my portfolio submission for the System Analysis and Design course at SNHU.
+Instructor GitHub Username:[dwashington2]
  Includes business requirements and system design documents for the DriverPass project, plus a personal reflection.